-The Audit Committee (the "Committee") held four meetings during fiscal year 2018.
-During the year, the Committee engaged KPMG LLP to perform the annual audit of the Trust's financial statements for the fiscal year-ended September 30, 2018.
+The Audit Committee (the "Committee") held four meetings during fiscal year 2019.
+During the year, the Committee engaged KPMG LLP to perform the annual audit of the Trust's financial statements for the fiscal year-ended September 30, 2019.
 The Audit Committee provided oversight of the financial statement audit process in accordance with its fiduciary duty to the Trust.
 The Trust issued its financial statements which contained an unqualified audit opinion, within 45 days of its fiscal year-end.
 This allowed the RRB to include the Trust's audited net assets in its financial statements and meet its financial reporting deadline.

-Also during fiscal year 2018, the Committee provided oversight of the Trust's ongoing program of periodic performance reviews.
-This included consideration of the scope for the upcoming review, and an evaluation of proposals received from qualified, independent, non-governmental organizations to conduct the review.
-Both the potential scope areas, as well as the candidate firms, were considered in consultation with the RRB, in accordance with the 2014 MOU included in Appendix D.
+Also during fiscal year 2019, the Committee provided oversight of the Trust's ongoing program of periodic performance reviews.
+This included the retention of a qualified, independent, non-governmental organization to conduct a performance review during fiscal year 2019.
+The scope of the performance review included an assessment of the Trust's investment guidelines, asset allocation, performance benchmarks, and investment plan.
+The review was completed during the fiscal year, in accordance with the terms of the 2014 MOU included in Appendix D.